Wall Street bounces on hopes of $2 trillion stimulus, Boeing boost

 By Uday Sampath Kumar and Medha Singh

-March 24 (Reuters) - Wall Street bounced from three-year lows on Tuesday on hopes of a major fiscal stimulus to blunt the economic damage from the coronavirus pandemic, while Boeing surged on signs that its grounded jet could fly by the middle of the year.
+March 24 (Reuters) - Wall Street bounced from three-year lows on Tuesday on hopes of a major fiscal stimulus to blunt the economic damage from the coronavirus, while Boeing helped the Dow surge 1,400 points on signs that its grounded jet could fly by the middle of the year.

-All three main U.S. stock indexes jumped more than 5%, bouncing back from a brutal selloff in the previous session on fears of a deep global recession as entire nations shut down to prevent the virus from spreading.
+All three main U.S. stock indexes jumped more than 5%, recovering from a brutal selloff in the previous session as the virus outbreak forced entire nations to shut down.

-The S&P 500 .SPX has lost more than $9 trillion in value from its mid February record high, while the Dow Jones .DJI erased over three years of gains in one month.
+The benchmark S&P 500 .SPX has lost more than $9 trillion in value from its mid February record high, while the Dow Jones .DJI has erased over three years of gains in one month.

-"Fiscal stimulus is absolutely necessary because it directly effects the consumer and consumer spending and consumer confidence is what's driving the U.S. economy," said Nancy Perez, senior portfolio manager at Boston Private Wealth in Miami.
+The 7% jump in the blue-chip index on Tuesday put it on pace for one of its best days in the last 12 years, second only to a 9.4% jump from last week.

-A separate proposal from Democrats in the U.S. House of Representatives to grant airlines and contractors a $40 billion bailout lifted shares of American Airlines AAL.O, Delta Airlines DAL.N and United Airlines UAL.O 15% to 17%.
+"People woke up this morning to realize that legislation will be passed.
+There is a plan, and the world will continue going on tomorrow and the next day, the next week," said Jake Dollarhide, chief executive officer at Longbow Asset Management in Tulsa, Oklahoma.

-The planemaker has lost more than two-thirds of its value so far this year as the health crisis crimped travel demand, forcing it to seek $60 billion in U.S. government loans for the aerospace industry.
+A separate proposal in the U.S. House of Representatives to grant airlines and contractors a $40 billion bailout lifted the S&P 1500 airlines index .SPCOMAIR by 15.7%.

-Meanwhile, traders remained doubtful of a long-lasting recovery in financial markets without any evidence of a peaking in the number of new COVID-19 cases.
+Meanwhile, traders remained doubtful of a lasting recovery in financial markets without evidence of a peaking in the number of new COVID-19 cases.

-"What we don't know at this stage is how long it will take to contain the virus that is still spreading exponentially, and what kind of damage that will do to both populations and economies across the globe," said Andy Scott, associate director at Chatham Financial in London
+"What we don't know at this stage is how long it will take to contain the virus...and what kind of damage that will do to both populations and economies," said Andy Scott, associate director at Chatham Financial in London

-Data on Monday showed U.S. business activity hit a record low in March, bolstering economists' views that the economy was already in recession.
+Data on Monday showed U.S. business activity hit a record low in March, bolstering views the economy was already in what Longbow Asset Management's Dollarhide called "a government mandated recession".

 Still, there were broad gains on Wall Street as the S&P energy index .SPNY rose nearly 10%, the most among the 11 major sectors, tracking a surge in oil prices.
 O/R

-Advancing issues outnumbered decliners more than 13-to-1 on the NYSE and 7-to-1 on the Nasdaq.
+Advancing issues outnumbered decliners by a 11.50-to-1 ratio on the NYSE and a 6.60-to-1 ratio on the Nasdaq.

-The S&P index recorded no new 52-week high and one new low, while the Nasdaq logged two new highs and 36 new lows.
+The S&P index recorded no new 52-week highs and one new low, while the Nasdaq recorded three new highs and 47 new lows.

 (Reporting by Uday Sampath and Medha Singh in Bengaluru; Editing by Sagarika Jaisinghani and Arun Koyyur)